lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 ### 3. **Click to view the "viz" tabs, which show team trends.**
 - The Viz tab helps us _zoom out_ and see team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures, and flags from mental health assistant.
 - Your team's vision was about _____________.
 Let's go to the _____________ viz tab to see data relevant to that issue.
-- Another way to see encounters or services decreasing or increasing is by viewing the number of visits by right clicking on any trend line and click "Show As Table". (_Note_ The "Quick Explore" feature is no longer available.)
+- Another way to see encounters or services decreasing or increasing is by viewing the number of visits by right clicking on any trend line and click "Show As Table".
-- **Filters** Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
+- Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
     - **Tip:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
-    - Click on the **funnel icon** in the top upper right.
+Click on the **funnel icon** in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual".
 - vizDiag in the data UI shows a trendlines by diagnoses or combination of diagnoses.
 For example, the "PTSD" line is for patients with only PTSD.
 The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:25-00:35***